harness/developer-hub/docs/platform/Secrets/Secrets-Management/12-add-hashicorp-vault.md

 ### Step 1: Add a Secret Manager

 This topic assumes you have a Harness Project set up.
-If not, see [Create Organizations and Projects](../../organizations-and-projects/create-an-organization.md).
+If not, go to [Create Organizations and Projects](../../organizations-and-projects/create-an-organization.md).

 You can add a Connector at Project/Organization/Account scope.
 To do this, go to Project setup, Organization, or Account Resources.